jakkekz/SkyboxConverter/README.md

 ## Tutorial:
 1. Download `SkyboxConverter.exe` from the [latest release](https://github.com/jakkekz/SkyboxConverter/releases/tag/latest)
-2. Place it inside a new folder with all the skybox images (_.vtf, .png, .jpg, .tga etc..._)
+2. Place it inside a new folder with all the skybox images (_.vtf, .png, .jpg, .tga, .exr, etc..._)
 4. Run `SkyboxConverter.exe`
 5. Place the outputs inside `YOURADDON/materials/skybox`